sgmurphy/wordpress-plugins/cost-calculator-builder/readme.txt

 Demo sample XML file included in plugin archive.

 == Changelog ==

+= 3.2.29 =
+- Fix: Calculator in Breakdance Popup is not displayed on pages without a calculator.
+- Fix: Value from the “Name of value” field in Basic slider is not shown when enabling Currency.
+- Fix: Calculator templates are saved and displayed incorrectly in the template list.
+- Fix: Calculators from the Templates library saved as Custom Templates appear in both Custom and Popular Templates at the same time.

 = 3.2.28 =
 - Enhancement: Added Discounts information to the hook where orders are received by ID (Pro).